 If you’ve read much of my blog before, you’ll know that my aim is toy minimalism.
 While my cleaning standards are pretty rubbish, I hate clutter and find excessive possessions a bit of a psychological burden.
 Thanks to well meaning family, whole class birthday parties and grandparents who like to take them to the charity shop, we’ve ended up with a lot of toys.
 At each age, only a limited number of them have really been played with.
-Here are the only toys your preschooler needs, based on our experience.
+Here are the most fun essential toys for preschoolers, based on our experience.

 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.